Update: ‘Silverado EV gets 170,000 reservations’ section updated.

 In its virtual CES 2022 keynote, GM took the covers off the highly anticipated Chevrolet Silverado EV RST.
-The new Ultium-powered electric pickup will lock horns with Ford’s F-150 Lightning, and unlike its main competitor, the Silverado EV is not a ‘conversion’ of a gas-engined pickup, rather an EV built from the ground up.
+The new Ultium-powered electric pickup locks horns with Ford’s F-150 Lightning, and unlike its main competitor, the Silverado EV is not a ‘conversion’ of a gas-engined pickup, but rather an EV built from the ground up.

-GM has designed the Chevrolet Silverado EV to look completely different from the combustion-powered Silverado.
+GM has designed the Chevrolet Silverado EV to look completely different from the gas-powered truck.
 The Detroit-based automaker hasn’t gone overboard with something radical like the Tesla Cybertruck, though.

 The Chevrolet electric pickup truck flaunts several new-age design cues.
 At the front, it features split headlamps with ultra-slim DRLs and marker lights on the top and compact main lights in the center, a rectangular concave enclosed upper grille, and an illuminated Chevrolet logo.
 A high-mounted hood with power domes and a rectangular lower grille are among the few conventional touches at the front.

 The Silverado EV features a frunk or an ‘eTrunk’ in GM parlance.
 The lockable, weatherproof compartment where you’d normally see a big internal combustion engine has enough space to accommodate a large hard-side suitcase plus many accessories.

 The Silverado EV looks almost like a normal pickup on the sides, featuring straight lines, trapezoidal fender flares, chunky rocker panels, etc. The huge 24-inch wheels in an extra-aerodynamic design are the only EV tell-tale sign here.